Poll shows many small businesses are embracing AI tools to grow productivity

 “For small business to be able to grow they need strong customer service,” said Administrator Guzman.
 “So, chatbots and AI to help power your customer service is really, truly a remarkable way for small businesses to maintain good customer support while a growing and expanding and making room to hire up in the process.”

-The SBA has also launched a Small Business Digital Alliance to provide free tools and training to companies.
+The SBA has also launched a Small Business Digital Alliance to provide free tools and trainings to companies.

 [SIGN UP: Action News Jax Daily Headlines Newsletter]